citp/privacy-policy-historical/b/bo/bod/bodogaffiliate.com.md

 To assure the quality of client communications, Bodog Sportsbook, Casino and Poker Room provides clients with the opportunity to view or modify their subscription preferences at any time simply by logging into their account and selecting "Manage Subscriptions" from the "Manage Account" screen.

-It is possible for a client to opt-out of receiving email from Bodog.com; however, there is a minimum level of communication needed for a client to play effectively, so everyone with a Bodog account will receive a "Welcome" email, containing valuable account information, along with "Service Announcements".
+It is possible for a client to opt-out of receiving email from Bodog; however, there is a minimum level of communication needed for a client to play effectively, so everyone with a Bodog account will receive a "Welcome" email, containing valuable account information, along with "Service Announcements".

 If at any time a client indicates that he or she no longer wants to receive communications from Bodog, or if he or she wishes to change or correct any previously provided information, the client may send an email outlining the request to [service@bodog.com](mailto:service@bodog.com) or call the customer service center toll-free at 1-888-263-0000.